emavap/HeatingControl/README.md

 For each managed climate device:

-1. **Resolve desired state**: Collect the target HVAC mode (on/off), temperature, and fan mode from the decision engine
+1. **Resolve desired state**: Collect the target HVAC mode (heat/cool/off/auto), temperature, and fan mode from the decision engine
 2. **Compare with last command**: The coordinator remembers the last HVAC/temperature/fan values it sent for each entity
-3. **Apply HVAC changes**: If the desired on/off state differs, send `set_hvac_mode` to toggle and wait 5 seconds for the device to settle
+3. **Apply HVAC changes**: If the desired HVAC mode differs, send `set_hvac_mode` and wait 5 seconds for the device to settle
 4. **Apply setpoint changes**: Whenever the target temperature differs, send `set_temperature` even if the device was already on
 5. **Apply fan changes**: When the target fan mode differs and is supported by the device, send `set_fan_mode`
 6. **Final settle**: If the HVAC mode changed during this cycle, wait an additional 2 seconds before moving on